Leptophis diplotropis: Subspecies

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Leptophis.

 Etymology

-The subspecific name, forreri, is in honor of Alphonse Forrer (1836–1899), an English-born collecter of zoological specimens in Mexico for the British Museum.
+The subspecific name, forreri, is in honor of Alphonse Forrer (1836–1899), an English-born collector of zoological specimens in Mexico for the British Museum.

 Habitat

 L. diplotropis is found in tropical dry forest, semi-deciduous forest, mangrove forest, oak forest and wet forest, from sea level up to 1600 m.
 It is a highly adaptable species, which is also found in disturbed areas.

+Behavior

+L. diplotropis is diurnal and mostly arboreal.

+Diet

+L. diplotropis preys predominately upon frogs (genera Agalychnis, Lithobates, Smilisca, Tlalocohyla, Trachycephalus) and lizards (genus Phyllodactylus).